MarcinOrl/MarcinOrl/README.md

-### Hi there! 👋
+### Elo there! 😡
-I'm an IT student passionate about coding, tech, and gaming.
+IT student passionate about coding, tech, and gaming.

 ---